JulienDuranleau/teaching-programming-with-python/03_conditions.md

 ```

 ## Challenges
+1. Split the screen in two colors.
+The left half is one color and the other half is a different color.
+When the mouse moves past the middle, the colors switch sides.
+When the mouse comes back, they switch again to be back at their original positions.
-- Draw a circle under the cursor only when the mouse is pressed (see Processing variables in [02_basics](02_basics.md)
+2. Draw a circle under the cursor only when the mouse is pressed (see Processing variables in [02_basics](02_basics.md)
+    - Try disabling the border to get a smoother effect
+    - (harder) Use the `line()` function with the `pmouseX` and `pmouseY` to draw a real line instead of a bunch of circles
+3. Draw a square, and change it's color only when the cursor is over it.
+Again, you'll need some of the Processing variables.
-- Create a bouncing ball with a color the depends on it's position
+4. Create a bouncing ball
-    - Create a speed variable and change it's value to a negative number when it hits a side.
-Use the speed to change the position each time the `draw` is executed
+    - Create a speed_x and speed_y variable and change their value to a negative number when the ball hits a side.
+Use the speeds to change the positions each time the `draw` is executed
-- Split the screen in two colors.
-The left half is one color and the other half is the other color.
-When the mouse moves past the middle, the colors switch.
+    - Change the ball's color depending on where it is on the screen.

 ------